AdobeDocs/workfront.en/help/classic/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-final.md

 content-type: release-notes
 navigation-topic: product-releases-archive
 title: R1 Final
-description: The following functionality is not currently available in Preview or Beta, but is releasing to the Production environment in R1:
+description: The following functionality is not currently available in Preview or Beta, but is releasing to the Production environment in R1 - EDIT ME.
 ---

 # R1 Final